Schwefel’s Self-Adaptation Evolution Strategy (SSAES)

 Note

-SSAES adapts all the individual step-sizes on-the-fly, proposed by Schwefel, one recipient of IEEE Evolutionary Computation Pioneer Award 2002.
-Since it needs a relatively large population (e.g. larger than number of dimensionality) for reliable self-adaptation, SSAES easily suffers from very slow convergence for large-scale black-box optimization (LSBBO).
-Therefore, it is highly recommended to first attempt more advanced ES variants (e.g. LMCMA, LMMAES) for LSBBO.
-Here we include it mainly for benchmarking and theoretical purpose.
+SSAES adapts all the individual step-sizes on-the-fly, proposed by Schwefel (one recipient of IEEE Evolutionary Computation Pioneer Award 2002 and IEEE Frank Rosenblatt Award 2011).
+Since it often needs a relatively large population (e.g., larger than number of dimensionality) for reliable self-adaptation, SSAES suffers easily from slow convergence for large-scale black-box optimization (LBO).
+Therefore, it is recommended to first attempt more advanced ES variants (e.g., LMCMA, LMMAES) for LBO.
+Here we include SSAES mainly for benchmarking and theoretical purpose.
+Currently the restart process is not implemented owing to its typically slow convergence.

 Parameters: